Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 "Why was that ring found there?!
 Tell me!"

 "And this wound!
-Is it a Gunshot Wound?!
+Is it a gunshot wound?!
 Are you involved in something I don't know about?!"

-"Is all of this related to the case from Twenty Years ago?!"
+"Is all of this related to the case from twenty years ago?!"

 "I..."

-"Nian Nian, please don’t force me…"
+"Nian Nian, please don't push me..."

 His voice carried a weary plea.

-"Force you?!"
+"Push you?!"

 I let out a cold laugh, my heart aching as if it were being twisted.